Overview

 UNA Values

-• Service Oriented – The UNA anticipates and responds to the needs of the community.
+• Service Oriented – Using its expanded authorities under the 2024 Neighbours Agreement, the UNA anticipates and responds to the needs of the community,

 • Engaging – The UNA seeks ways to engage all groups in the community, working to eliminate language, access, technological and other barriers in order to promote and facilitate connection.